tearust/teaproject/docs/_2_user_manual/_9_Togar3.md

 Unlike traditional airdrops where token acquisition relies solely on chance, Togar3 offers a more engaging and interactive approach:

 * Forget passive drops: Instead of directly distributing TEA tokens, we airdrop "food" and "bots" within the game itself.
 Players then compete with each other and AI-controlled bots to collect this valuable in-game currency.
-* Food = value: Each piece of food functions as a "bonding-curve" token, meaning its value increases as more players acquire it.
+* Food = value: Each piece of food functions as a "bonding-curve" token, (1 game token = 5000 food mass) meaning its value increases as more players acquire it.
 This creates a dynamic in-game economy where players can strategically collect and sell their food for TEA tokens on the TEA Project platform.
 * Unlock your TEA: Once you've accumulated TEA tokens, the possibilities are endless!
 Use them to cover gas fees, swap them for other ERC20 tokens on Uniswap, or explore the various utilities offered within the TEA ecosystem.

 With Togar3, airdrops become an exciting adventure, rewarding players for their skills and engagement within the game world.
 So, are you ready to join the fun and claim your share of the TEA bounty?
 Dive into Togar3 today!

 ## Tutorial

-**Ready to join the Togar3 airdrop and collect your share of TEA tokens?** This guide will walk you through the simple steps to get started.

 ### Before you start

 Download Metamask: Togar3 is a TEA App, and all TEA Apps require Metamask to run.
 Follow the [instruction here](./_b02_Metamask%20connect.md) to install Metamask on your computer browser or iOS device (Android support coming soon!).
 Verify Metamask connection: Once you have Metamask installed, follow [look up account here](./_1_TAppStore_0_account.md)d to verify it’s working correctly.

+If you are new to the TEA Project, read [TEA documents](https://docs.teaproject.org/_2_user_manual) to learn how to use TApps.

-The follow screenshot shows how Togar3 is loaded into Metamask on iPhone.
+The follow screenshot shows Togar3 loaded into Metamask on iPhone.

 [<img src="play_togar3_in_metamask.png" width="250"/>](play_togar3_in_metamask.png)

 ### Step 1: Land on the Tea Project Website

 Access the landing page: You likely learned about the Togar3 airdrop from a tweet.
 Follow the link to reach the landing page.
 Remember, this URL might change when Togar3 launches on the mainnet.
-Head to TeaFluencer: The landing page will guide you to the TeaFluencer platform at https://alpha.teaproject.org/#/node/0/fluencer/go.
+Head to TeaFluencer: The landing page will guide you to the [TeaFluencer platform](https://alpha.teaproject.org/#/node/0/fluencer/go)

+* If you are testing in alpha testnet, the URL is https://alpha.teaproject.org/#/node/0/fluencer/go
+* If you are playing in mainnet (beta), the URL is https://beta.teaproject.org/#/node/0/fluencer/go

 Please watch the short video below
 {% embed url="https://youtu.be/NKYdzKNsCWM?si=hnwEW1TAbq-bKMgz" %}

 ### Step 2: Complete the Game host's Task in TeaFluencer:

-* **Earn your food:** Watch the embedded video (or use the provided link) and complete the task (e.g., retweet a post) to earn 300 food, the minimum requirement for the airdrop.
-You will need to login TeaFluencer app.
+* **Earn your food:** Watch the embedded video and complete the task (e.g., retweet a post) to earn 300 food(equv to 0.06 game token), the minimum requirement for the airdrop.
+You will need to login TeaFluencer app before run the task.

 [<img src="airdrop_alpha.png" width="250"/>](airdrop_alpha.png)